Dorian LPG Ltd.

 spk05: Did you say change propulsion, you said?

-spk04: That's sort of interesting.
-So you think after we kind of absorbed this current wave of BLGC new builds that are sort of on for delivery that we might see kind of a pause as the industry tries to take account of how to best position for potential new rules coming down the pipe.
+spk04: Okay.
+That's sort of interesting.
+So you think after we kind of absorb this current wave of BLGC new builds that are sort of on for delivery that we might see kind of a pause as the industry tries to take account of how to best position for potential new rules coming down the pipe.

-spk04: All right, thanks a lot, John.
-That's it from me.
+spk04: Thanks a lot, John.
+That's it for me.

 spk00: Thanks, Sean.

 spk05: Thank you, Sherry.
-And my closing comment is to thank everybody for listening in and for your questions and have a good summer until we meet again.
+And my closing comment is to thank everybody for listening in and for your questions.
+And have a good summer until we meet again.

 Disclaimer